 Practicum Student:

 School District:

+District Administrator:

+Supervising School Psychologist(s):

-University of Kansas Superviso r:
+University of Kansas Supervisor:

 Effective Dates:

-- ork for the practicur 0) & Advanced Practicum (EPSY 911) on placement.
-The Competency and Coment.
+The attached Guidelines for the Practicum (EPSY 910) & Advanced Practicum (EPSY 911) in School Psychology provide the framework for the practicum placement.
+The Competency and Contract Form provides the goals and objectives for training placement.

-learning experiences that will al low the student to o y of Kansas practicum student in schoomplete at least 90% of the objective od objectives may be developed by the and university supervisors. es listed on the
+We, the undersigned agree to provide the University of Kansas practicum student in school psychology learning experiences that will allow the student to complete at least 90% of the objectives listed on the Competency and Contract form.
+Additional goals and objectives may be developed by the practicum student but are subject to the approval of the field and university supervisors.

 University Supervisor Date District Administrator Date

 Practicum Student Date Fall Supervisor Date

 Spring Supervisor Date

-University of Kansas School of Education, Department of Educational Psychology
+University of Kansas School of Education, Department of Educational Psychology Practicum in School Psychology (EPSY 910) Advanced Practicum in School Psychology (EPSY 911)